10 Greatest Roman Emperors and Their Achievements

 The Roman Empire, as it was called after the demise of the Roman Republic, had a new genre of very famous and great rulers called Emperors.
 These Emperors were chosen on the merit of their control and handling of their armies and the approval of the Senate in Rome.
 The usual procedure that qualified one for such a high office was either his ability to manage large armies or the number of royal titles bestowed on him by the Senate.

 People of high-standing status in the society that met the above two criteria had a pretty good chance of becoming emperor.
-Considering the fact that the Great Roman Empire spanned vast portions of the earth for the better part of four hundred years (27 BC to 476 AD), so many emperors ruled to varying degrees of success and failures.
+Considering the fact that the Roman Empire spanned vast portions of the earth for the better part of four hundred years (27 BC to 476 AD), which was then followed by the Eastern Roman Empire (5th century to 15th century AD), so many emperors ruled to varying degrees of success and failures.

 In the article below, we present the life stories of the 10 Greatest Roman Emperors and their respective accomplishments: